codelyfe/Shortcode-Surveyor/README.md

 == Description ==

-**Shortcode Usage Viewer Pro** is the ultimate tool for WordPress administrators to audit and manage shortcode usage site-wide.
+**Shortcode Surveyor - Shortcode Usage Viewer** is the ultimate tool for WordPress administrators to audit shortcode usage site-wide.

 This plugin scans every post, page, and custom post type for shortcode usage and provides: